syncfusion-content/wpf-docs/wpf/Updown/Formatting.md

 ---
 layout: post
-title: Formatting of WPF UpDown control | WPF | Syncfusion
+title: Number Formatting of WPF UpDown control | WPF | Syncfusion
 description: This section explains about the culture and number formatting of WPF UpDown control
 platform: wpf
 control: UpDown
 documentation: ug
 ---

-# Formatting
+# Number Formatting

-This section explains about the number formatting and culture of WPF UpDown control.
+This section explains how to format the value in WPF UpDown control.

 ## Decimal digit